Keto Coffee Smoothie – The Best Keto Iced Coffee

 - Ice cubes – this adds a frothy texture to your coffee.

 - Erythritol or any sugar-free keto-friendly sweeter you like including allulose or xylitol.
-If you are adding protein powder as suggested in the next step, decrease erythritol to just 1 tablespoon of the coffee shake would be too sweet!
+If you are adding protein powder as suggested in the next step, decreasing erythritol to just 1 tablespoon of the coffee shake would be too sweet!

 - Keto vanilla collagen protein powder – this is optional, but it boosts the texture, protein, and fat of your smoothie.
 I love to use vanilla collagen powder in my keto smoothie.
 But watch out.
 Some brands sweeten their collagen powder, so you will have to decrease the erythritol to avoid an overly sweet low-carb smoothie.